Anshul619/Golang/OOPs/Interfaces.md

 # What are interfaces?
 - [Interfaces](https://gobyexample.com/interfaces) are a special type in Go that define a set of method signatures but do not provide implementations.
 - A [Go type](TypesGo.md) satisfies an interface by implementing the methods of that interface, nothing more.

-- Note - We can't have fields, or methods implementation in interfaces.
+> Note - We can't have fields, or methods implementation in interfaces.

+# Example

 ````go
 type geometry interface {